AndresMGA/harmonica_react/README.md

     When a new tab is received
       - updates active hole
-      - updates position of slide
+      - updates position of slider button
 ```